 Israel intercepts Gaza-bound aid ship, detaining Greta Thunberg and other prominent activists

-(CNN) — Israel has intercepted a Gaza-bound aid ship carrying Greta Thunberg and other prominent activists, detaining those onboard, with the vessel being taken to Israel.
+(CNN) — Israel has intercepted a Gaza-bound aid ship carrying Greta Thunberg and other prominent activists, detaining those onboard and taking them to Israel.

-The Freedom Flotilla Coalition (FFC) earlier said the Israeli military had boarded the “Madleen,” which was attempting to deliver aid to Gaza.
+The Freedom Flotilla Coalition (FFC) said the Israeli military had “attacked” and “unlawfully boarded” the “Madleen,” which was attempting to deliver aid to Gaza – where more than 600 days of war, and an 11-week Israeli blockade of all aid, has pushed the enclave’s 2.1 million people deeper into a hunger crisis.

-“The passengers are expected to return to their home countries,” Israel’s Foreign Ministry said in a post on X.

-Climate activist Thunberg, “Game of Thrones” actor Liam Cunningham and Rima Hassan – a French member of the European Parliament – are among those on the Madleen.
+Climate activist Thunberg and Rima Hassan — a French member of the European Parliament — are among those on the “Madleen.”

+“(The vessel) is safely making its way to the shores of Israel.
+The passengers are expected to return to their home countries,” Israel’s Foreign Ministry said in a post on X early Monday local time.

-The FFC group posted a photo on Telegram early Monday local time, showing members of the crew sitting inside the boat wearing lifejackets and with their hands in the air.
-No Israel Defense Force soldiers can be seen in the image.
+The foreign ministry posted a video showing members of the “Madleen” crew sitting side by side wearing orange life jackets while a solider offers them bottled water and plastic-wrapped sandwiches.
+Thunberg can be seen sitting near the front of the group.

-In an earlier post, the FFC said the ship had come “under assault in international waters.”
+The FFC had earlier said the ship had come “under assault in international waters,” in a Telegram post.

 “Quadcopters are surrounding the ship, spraying it with a white paint-like substance.
-Communications are jammed, and disturbing sounds are being played over the radio,” FFC said on its Telegram channel.
+Communications are jammed, and disturbing sounds are being played over the radio,” the FFC said.
+A video posted by Israel’s foreign ministry appeared to show a Navy staffer sending a radio message to the vessel saying the “maritime zone off the coast of Gaza was closed.”

+In a video livestreamed from the boat, activist Yasmin Acar showed a white substance on the deck, saying it had been dropped on the vessel.
+Acar was later heard saying it was affecting her eyes.

+The FFC group also posted a video on Telegram, showing members of the crew sitting inside the boat with their hands in the air.

+In a statement, the FFC said Israel had acted with “total impunity” and that the vessel’s cargo, which included baby formula, food and medical supplies was “confiscated.”
+Israel said it would transfer the goods to Gaza through humanitarian channels.

+“Israel has no legal authority to detain international volunteers aboard the Madleen,” said Huwaida Arraf, human rights attorney and Freedom Flotilla organizer.
+“This seizure blatantly violates international law and defies the (International Court of Justice’s) binding orders requiring unimpeded humanitarian access to Gaza.”

-Israel has repeatedly vowed to stop the aid boat from reaching Gaza, and described the ship as a “selfie yacht” carrying “celebrities.”
+Israel had repeatedly vowed to stop the aid boat from reaching Gaza, and described the ship as a “selfie yacht” carrying “celebrities.”

 “I have instructed the IDF to ensure that the ‘Madleen’ flotilla does not reach Gaza,” Israeli defense minister Israel Katz said on Sunday.

-Note: An earlier version of this article mistakenly stated Irish actor Liam Cunningham was onboard the Madleen.
-The FFC has confirmed he is not onboard.